ryanczm/Analytic-Musings/notes/quant/fwm.md

 * Diversify into international commodities/macro markets - 'French electricity, Colombian interest rates, Turkish cross currency swaps, Californian carbon emissions, South African wheat, FFAs, Chinese steel rebar', etc.
 * Use their uncorrelated properties to boost diversification and Sharpe.

+Trend Signal

+* Medium to long term - a quarterly trend is ideal.

 Operational Edge

 * SystematicLS talked about operational edge.
 Doug says the main business is in expanding into these alternative markets and assessing feasibility.
 Talking to brokers, dealers, markets that trade bilateral OTC and not via electronic exchange.